Environment API

 Backward Compatibility

-The server.moduleGraph will keep returning a mixed view of the client and ssr module graphs.
-Backward compatible mixed module nodes will be returned from all previous functions.
-The same scheme is used for the module nodes passed to handleHotUpdate.
-This is the most difficult change to get right regarding backward compatibility.
-We may need to accept small breaking changes when we release the API in Vite 6, making it opt-in until then when releasing the API as experimental in Vite 5.2.
+returns a mixed view of the client and ssr module graphs.
+Backward compatible mixed module nodes will be returned from all its methods.
+The same scheme is used for the module nodes passed to handleHotUpdate